xaviergonzalez/asst1/writeup.md

 ## 1.3

 The measurements show that because of worker imbalance, we are not getting linear speed ups, but they are instead plateauing.
+We see imbalance because some parts of the image require more work than others (non uniform work distribution).
+This is key because we split the image up into even sections in our first approach for each thread to tackle.

 ## 1.4

-We chunk the image into smaller pieces, assign each thread to the smaller piece, in this way avoiding worker imbalance.
-7.19 thread-up with 8 threads.
+We break the image into multiple rows.
+Then each thread i takes on the row r for which r mod the number of threads equals i.
+This means each thread takes on some rows across all numThread sections of the image.
+In this way, we avoid worker imbalance.
+Indeed, we see a 7.19x speed-up with 8 threads now.

+This works because now we more uniformly spread out the work across the entire image across each thread.
+This means each thread takes on a representative sample of work to do across the whole image.

 ## 1.5

 Only 7.08 speed up with 16 threads.
-This is because the specs only support 8 hardware threads, so the OS is context switching between threads.
+This is because the specs only support 8 hardware threads, so the OS is context switching between these concurrent threads (thread clashing).

 ## Program 2